An Attention-based Feature Memory Design for Energy-Efficient Continual Learning: Related Work

 \para{GBDTs and their variants for CL} Traditional GBDTs such as XGBoost~\citep{chen2016xgboost}, LightGBM~\citep{ke2017lightgbm}, and CatBoost~\citep{prokhorenkova2018catboost} remain strong baselines for tabular classification due to their efficiency and robustness, especially on large or irregular static datasets.
-However, they are not naturally suited for continual learning: (1) new data typically requires retraining from scratch, since tree splits and boosting weights depend on the full dataset~\citep{chen2016xgboost, ke2017lightgbm, prokhorenkova2018catboost}; (2) without access to past data, models trained only on new samples overwrite previous knowledge, causing catastrophic forgetting~\citep{wang2024comprehensive}; and (3) unlike neural networks, GBDTs lack mechanisms for knowledge transfer across tasks~\citep{ke2021achieving, parisi2019continual, de2021continual}.
-Extensions such as online bagging and boosting~\citep{oza2001online} or warm-starting~\citep{scikit-learn}, and adaptive XGBoost~\citep{montiel2020adaptive}, partially mitigate these issues, but remain limited in long-term knowledge retention due to the lack of representation reuse, especially when compared to neural continual learning methods.
+However, they are not naturally suited for CL: (1) new data typically requires retraining from scratch, since tree splits and boosting weights depend on the full dataset~\citep{chen2016xgboost, ke2017lightgbm, prokhorenkova2018catboost}; (2) without access to past data, models trained only on new samples overwrite previous knowledge, causing catastrophic forgetting~\citep{wang2024comprehensive}; and (3) unlike NNs, GBDTs lack mechanisms for knowledge transfer across tasks~\citep{ke2021achieving, parisi2019continual, de2021continual}.
+Extensions such as online bagging and boosting~\citep{oza2001online} or warm-starting~\citep{scikit-learn}, and adaptive XGBoost~\citep{montiel2020adaptive}, partially mitigate these issues, but remain limited in long-term knowledge retention due to the lack of representation reuse, especially when compared to neural CL methods.